Reporting Tools: The 2020’s Comprehensive Guide

-For example, FineReport server is mainly used to read and parse the template created by the designer and convert the template into an HTML page, so that users can view, modify and print data through browsers such as IE and Firefox.
+Business Intelligence developers and report writers to use reporting tools (such as Finereport Designer) to specify data sources, display formats, visualize data, query with parameter and so on.For example, FineReport server is mainly used to read and parse the template created by the designer and convert the template into an HTML page, so that users can view, modify and print data through browsers such as IE and Firefox.
 At the same time, a powerful caching mechanism and clustering mechanism are built-in, which supports large data volume calculations and concurrent processing of a large number of users, and innovatively adopts flash technology, which perfectly supports zero-client accurate printing.

 7. Benefits of Using FineReportHere are some additional benefits of using FineReport to embed reports into your application.